What Is NPM? A Simple Guide to Node Package Manager

 7. Integration

-Npm is now directly supported by numerous development environments and tools, including code editors like Visual Studio Code.
+Npm (Node Package Manager) is now directly supported by numerous development environments and tools, including code editors like Visual Studio Code.
 This makes it possible to use npm packages even in your preferred development environment.

 8. Real-World Experience